Mental Health / Depression

 In urgent cases, keep the following steps in mind:

 o Don't be sworn to secrecy.
 Say that you need to talk with someone to make sure they are safe.

 o If the person is acutely suicidal, they may do something right away.
 If you are physically with them, do not leave them alone.
-Have someone else promptly call 911 and then call NYU Public Safety 212-998-2222 or 911.
+Have someone else promptly call 911 and then call NYU Campus Safety 212-998-2222 or 911.

 o If the situation is not an immediate emergency, refer the person to Counseling and Wellness Services 212-998-4780 or the Wellness Exchange 212-443-9999.
 Tell the person you will make the call and explain the situation.

 o If you have any questions about someone in trouble, please call Counseling and Wellness Services at 212-998-4780 or the Wellness Exchange at 212-443-9999.

 o For after-hours emergencies, call the Wellness Exchange at 212-443-9999 or NYU Campus Safety at 212-998-2222.

 • Be encouraging if your student is frightened or skeptical of mental health treatment.
 If necessary, explain that counseling doesn’t mean someone is crazy or weak and that many students seek Counseling Services while at NYU.
 Acknowledge that it may be a difficult step to take, and recognize that the student likely has ambivalent feelings about asking for help.33 Let your student know that you support his or her decision to get help, but respect the student’s decision whether or not to go.
 Sometimes students initially reject counseling but take the step later – particularly if the signs of distress do not change over time.